 - 1. Read Kwanzaa on page 4.
 Look at the list of seven ideas that are celebrated on this holiday.
 Do you have any holidays in your home country that celebrate any of these seven ideas?
 Describe them to a friend or partner. - 2.
-Read Christmas Across Generations on page 3.
-Think of a popular holiday in your home country -- Christmas, or some other holiday that a majority of people in your country celebrate.
-Discuss with a friend or partner how older vs. younger people celebrate it.
-Name a few traditions -- about what percentage of people of different ages do those traditions? - 3.
 Read Kitchen Utensils on page 7.
 Describe three kitchen utensils that are common in your home country but uncommon in the US.
 How are they used?
-How have you managed without them in the US?
+How have you managed without them in the US? - 3.
+Read Media's Role in the News on page 1.
+Describe to a friend or partner how you got news information in your home country.
+Print or online?
+Local, national or international?
+Were there choices, and if so, did these differ in political views? in reliability?
+How did you know if a news story seemed reliable?